LibertyDSNP/spec/pages/Graph/Overview.md

 #### Public
-Publicly following or unfollowing a DSNP User Id implies that anyone looking for these follow or unfollow events on the blockchain will be able to determine who the follower(DSNP User Id doing the following) and followee(DSNP User Id being followed) are for a given event.
+Publicly following or unfollowing a DSNP User Id implies that anyone looking for these follow or unfollow events on the blockchain will be able to determine who the follower (DSNP User Id doing the following) and followee (DSNP User Id being followed) are for a given event.

 ## Graph Change Announcement Format
-Anytime a user "follows" or "unfollows" someone - a graph change event is created.
+Anytime a user "follows" or "unfollows" someone - a graph change [announcement](/Messages/Overview) is created.
 A graph change will contain the following information: `fromId`, `changeType`, `objectId`, `nonce`.
 See [Messages Overview](/Messages/Overview) for more information on these fields.

 ## Graph Storage
-All graph change events are signed and added to a [batch file](/Batches/Overview).
+All graph change announcements are signed and added to a [batch file](/Batches/Overview).
 Once that batch file is complete, it is [announced](/Messages/Announce) on the blockchain per the DSNP specification.
 Each announce event specifies the type of ([dsnpType](/Messages/Announce)) messages that are in the batch file.